trozware/To-Day/README.md

 Things to fix:

 - [x] Editing - SwiftUI jumps the insertion cursor to the end of the field when editing an existing todo.
-- [ ] Keyboard shortcuts for editing, deleting and moving.
+- [x] Keyboard shortcuts for deleting and moving.
+- [x] Allow clicking anywhere in the text area to start editing
+- [ ] Lint & tidy up project